sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

 - data gets "at-least-once delivery" meaning it's for sure at least sent once to the sink

+**sqlite**
+- this is basically just a file on disk, so we use the sqlite3 module and create it in the code if it's missing

 **Main.py**
 - purpose: app start and main data loops/configs
 - does startup stuff like